 The actuarial cost method and the amortization periods are set by statute.
 Contribution rates and liabilities are computed using the Entry Age actuarial cost method.
 The employer contribution rate is the sum of two pieces: the employer normal cost rate and the amortization rate.
 The normal cost rate is determined as a percent of pay.
 The employer normal cost is the difference between this and the member contribution rate.
 The amortization rate is determined as a level percent of pay.
-It is the amount required to amortize the unfunded actuarial accrued liability over a closed period (30 years as of June 30, 1999).
+It is the amount required to amortize the unfunded actuarial accrued liability over a closed period (30 years as of June 30, 1999, 22 years from June 30, 2007).
 The amortization rate is adjusted for the two-year deferral in contribution rates.
 Separate employer contribution rates are determined for state employees and for teachers.

-Members of the Board July 11, 2007 Page 2
+Members of the Board June 11, 2008 Page 2